Alpine A110 Review 2024

 Even the people at Toyota realising in its joint venture with the BMW’s Z4 to produce its Supra, that Toyota should use the premium maker’s interior parts.
 Experience of Renault interiors does suggest that some of those materials might look even less impressive in a few years time, let alone a decade or two.

-It’s wasn't a particularly impressive system to feature in a mainstream, volume car line-up back then.
+The previous infotainment wasn't a particularly impressive system to feature in a mainstream, volume car line-up back then.
 Even re-branded to suit the Alpine, when it’s placed in a car that counts rivals from Porsche, Audi and BMW, it falls significantly short of expectations.

-The navigation mapping lacks the clarity and detail of the best systems out there, or indeed what you’ll find in your pocket on your smartphone, the operation of the Alpine’s infotainment feeling particularly clunky and slow.
+The navigation mapping lacked the clarity and detail of the best systems out there, or indeed what you’ll find in your pocket on your smartphone, the operation of the Alpine’s infotainment feeling particularly clunky and slow.

 Likewise, the digital instrumentation lacks the sharp looks of things like Audi’s Virtual Cockpit, and the inability to have the A110 in Sport mode without its instrument dials changing to a fussy layout is a frustration.